xcomagent95/Geosoftware2021/README.md

 Authors: Alexander Pilz & Josefina Balzer

 # Server
 The Tourguide employs the Express Node.js web application framework.
-The application run on port 3000.
+This frameword provides a robust set of features for web and mobile applications.
+The application runs on port 3000.
+The server provides diffent endpoints called routers for different operations.
+The routers can be used to add, chnage, delete and retrieve data from the database.

 # Routers: